All Episodes

 The treatise Unrestricted Warfare recognizes the impossibility of challenging the United States on our own terms.

-In other words, they are not going to try to hit our F-35 joint strike fighter at 35 billion or whatever it is apiece, but some uh astronomical amount.
+In other words, they are not going to try to hit our F-35 joint strike fighter at $35 billion or whatever it is apiece, some astronomical amount.

-What they are going to do, and this is the quote from the English language version of unrestricted warfare, where they uh are writing approvingly of the tactics of Al-Qaeda, the Colombian drug lords, the computer hackers, who operate, says the treatise, outside the quote bandwidths understood by the American military, unquote.
+What they are going to do, and this is the quote from the English language version of unrestricted warfare, where they are writing approvingly of the tactics of al-Qaeda, the Colombian drug lords, the computer hackers who operate, says the treatise, outside the, quote, bandwidths understood by the American military, unquote.

 Only then would conventional military force be deployed, quote, until the enemy is forced to sign a dishonorable peace treaty, unquote.